a-flyleaf/omori/_meta/2023-03-02_3notplayground.md

 I... don't have a definitive answer to that!
 This is not as developed an idea as the sprout mole thesis.
 But consider Hero and Sunny's major point of divergence, besides age: Hero is "perfect," and Sunny... isn't.

 Hero is capable, ~~good~~ *superb* at everything he's ever touched.
-Hero doesn't crack; when he did, his sibling bounced right back (which is a character dissection in its own right but let's keep it on the big bro for now).
+Hero doesn't snap; when he did, his sibling bounced right back (which is a character dissection in its own right but let's keep it on the big bro for now).
 Hero's worked past his depressive fugue and has moved out, is going to college.
 Oh, he's a pushover, his arachnophobia's gotten worse, and there's something borderline neurotic about how trophies monopolize his room, unadorned and probably not entirely wanted; Hero is not *actually* flawless, to be clear.

 <div class="box" markdown="1">
 Wow... you really don't know how to say "no" to anyone, [do you, Hero](https://lparchive.org/Omori/Update%2002/)?